Voqal Education aims to educate and empower the public to foster a stronger, healthier democracy.

 The Crash Course – Government and Politics series began in January 2015 and is hosted by Craig Benzine.
 The series combines many of Voqal Education’s interests in that it’s educational, free to anyone via the Crash Course YouTube channel and helps viewers understand how their government works so they can become more engaged and empowered citizens.
 The proven success of Crash Course made it a logical choice for funding through Voqal Education.

 Instructional Video Programming and EduOnDemand.org

 One of Voqal Education’s longstanding efforts was providing free instructional video programming to schools.
 As times and technology changed, so did we — following up our programming with free, online instructional video programming via our EduOnDemand.org website.
-Due to the number and success of online alternatives now available, we have decided to focus our efforts in education elsewhere and will discontinue our streaming service in September 2015.
-Discontinuing EduOnDemand.org allows us to provide increased support to additional organizations that are already actively creating change in the educational space.
+Due to the number and success of online alternatives now available, we decided to focus our efforts in education elsewhere and discontinued our streaming service in September 2015.
+Discontinuing EduOnDemand.org has allowed us to provide increased support to additional organizations that are already actively creating change in the educational space.